JoKerIsCraZy/HomeServerCompanion/README.md

 - **Click** the extension icon to open the dashboard.
 - **Sidebar**: Switch between services.
 - **Sub-tabs**: Within services like Sonarr/Radarr (Calendar/Queue) or Unraid (Stats/Docker), use the top tabs to switch views.
-- **Theme**: Toggle between Light and Dark mode using the sun/moon icon.
 - **Settings**: Click the gear icon to return to the configuration page.

 ## Permissions & Privacy